 Dean Emeritus Bare attends Governor Gregoire's signing of SHB 1254 ( Institute of Forest Resources).
 April 29, 2011

 Dean Emeritus Bare's article Here's How to Value Pre-commercial Timber Stands (A Second Look), published in The Forestry Source.
 January 25, 2011

-Dean Emeritus Bare's letter to editor of Forestry Source on the Value of Damaged Timber.
-(Also at FS Letter).
+Dean Emeritus Bare's letter to the editor of The Forestry Source on the Value of Damaged Timber.
+FS Letter.
 June 10, 2010

 Dean Emeritus Bare's comments about research and indirect costs under the ABB model.
 June 8, 2010

-Additional statements and presentations available at this archive site.
+Additional policy statements and Powerpoint presentations available at this archive site.